Skip to main content

 Suggested Citation

 Jasinski, D. (2025).
-Payment Yield: A KPI for Measuring the Financial Performance of Enterprise Payments.
+Payment Yield: The KPI for Measuring Financial Performance of Enterprise Payments.
 The Payment Economics Journal, Issue 5.
-Clear Paths Growth.
+Payment Economics Institute.

 Authorship & Intellectual Property